Amy McQuire: Early life and education

 McQuire grew up in Rockhampton in Central Queensland.
 She is the daughter of a Darumbal and South Sea Islander father and a non-Indigenous mother.
 Her father worked as a guard at the Etna Creek jail during her childhood.
 McQuire holds a PhD from the University of Queensland, where she studied the media's portrayals of violence perpetrated against Aboriginal women.

 Career

 McQuire began her career as a cadet at the National Indigenous Times after graduating from high school.
 She later became editor of the National Indigenous Times and Tracker Magazine, and worked as a correspondent for NITV.
 She also worked as an Indigenous Affairs reporter at BuzzFeed.
 In 2019, she was nominated for a Walkley Award for Coverage of Indigenous Affairs for an article she wrote for the Griffith Review about the conviction of Indigenous man Ken Henry.
-McQuire has worked as a Senior Lecturer at the Queensland University of Technology.
+McQuire works as a Senior Lecturer at the Queensland University of Technology.